Precision Sound Reproducers

 move inside the magnet, failing to provide for a sturdy, solid base for

 Why did you make an active

 something wrong with a good external amplifier and passive cross-over

 do to pair the

 electronic cross-over with the secondary acoustic cross-over can not be

-do indeed present a number of drawbacks for precise sound reproduction:
+filters do indeed also in general present challenges for precise sound

 For more infomation please contact

-Texts on this page were written by and copyright Kommer Kleijn.
+Texts on this page were written by and are copyright Kommer Kleijn.